magomimmo/modern-cljs/doc/tutorial-20.md

 ```

 > NOTE 4: For logistic reasons we updated the `Enfocus` semantic version
-> to the `"2.0.1-SNAPSHOT"`.
+> to the `"2.1.0-SNAPSHOT"`.
 Considering that we're going to touch only
 > its directories layout and its `project.clj` configuration, we
 > incremented the `patch` number only.

-The `:source-paths` setting for CLJ codebase is now set to read CLJ
-files only.
-We also added the `:test-paths` setting to host CLJ unit
-testing code, just in case we had later to take care of it.

 Next we hooked the `cljsbuild` subtasks to the lein tasks and
 substituted the `cljx` plugin and its `:cljx` configuration rules with